playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 When using only the `ViewChild`, it simply updates the value of the `testingMessageCompVar` in the `AfterViewInit` lifecycle period.
 This value update is then in turn reflected in the template itself.

 However, because of the timing problems (of it not being defined previously and not showing until `ngAfterViewInit`), Angular has already ran change detection and Angular is unsure what to do with the new value.
-By hooking directly into the second `ngDoCheck` and updating the value by hand, Angular runs change detection and updates the value without there beiong able problems.
+By hooking directly into the second `ngDoCheck` and updating the value by hand, Angular runs change detection and updates the value without there being able problems.

 I realize this is a bit confusing, but I think a further dive into lifecycle methods and change detection might help with that and would be outside of the scope of this particular article.
-[A resource I found extremely useful to help explain this issue came from the 3rd part "Angular University" where they walk through debugging this exact error](https://blog.angular-university.io/angular-debugging /).
+[A resource I found extremely useful to help explain this issue came from the 3rd part "Angular University" where they walk through debugging this exact error](https://blog.angular-university.io/angular-debugging/).

 #### Great Scott - You Control The Timing!
 The `static` Prop